GauravBarakoti/circleci-poc/README.md

 In CircleCI we have to create a `.circleci/config.yml` file which contains our pipeline steps and workflow.

+pipeline will not work if the name is `config.yaml`, so the name of the file must be `config.yml`

 Demo pipeline to explain config.yml file